JRC1995/Chatbot/README.md

 You also need to keep downloaded Reddit data in Scripted/Random_Reddit_Data/ directory.

 For this, I used Google Big Query to query out data from different subreddits and prepared different CSVs.
 I prepared jokesq.csv from r/Jokes, showerthoughsq.csv from r/Showerthoughts, tilq.csv from r/todayilearned, and nostupidq.csv from r/NoStupidQuestion.
 Each of these csv should have a 'title' field (denotes thread title), and jokesq.csv should also have the 'self-text' field (denotes the original post of a thread).
 Each of these csv are prepared from reddit submissions (not comments).
-In addition to all these, I also prepared writingpromptsa.csv from r/WritingPrompts but for this the necessary field is 'body' (denotes the comment text) and it should only have top level comments from writing prompts.
+In addition to all these, I also prepared writingpromptsa.csv from r/WritingPrompts but for this the necessary field are 'body' (denotes the comment text), 'parent_id' (denotes id of the immediate parent -comment or thread), and 'link_id' (denotes id of the thread in which the comment is made).
+This fields are essentially table attributes when you are using sql on Google Query.
 For more about downloading Reddit Data from Google Big Query see: